GhoulKingR/rust-bindings-with-neon/reading-writing-files/README.md

 # Reading and writing files

+Reading and writing files is one of Rust's core features.

+If you're building a more data-intensive application, it is more effective to use a more powerful language like Rust.
+JavaScript doesn't perform well in situations that need very high performance, whereas Rust can.

+If you open the `src/lib.rs` file, you'll notice that file handling here is exactly the same as when you're only using Rust.

 ## How to run this project

 To run this project, there are a few things you must do first: